 Outline the job noting what needs to be done and make a complete plan of everything you'll need.
-What people and resources will be needed, you may also need to seek permission from the site oversite.
-Check out the 'Project Plan' sample in the next pages to help you think through all the necessary things that need organised.
+What people and resources will be needed, you may also need to seek permission from the site owner.
+If you need help, support or advice from the Give a Day team please get in touch.

-Step 3: Fill in your 'Create a Project' with your big idea.

-If you already have a team to help, then your project will be posted to encourage others but will tell everyone the PROJECT IS FULL.
+Step 3: Fill in your 'Create a Project' form from the GAD website with your big idea.
+If you already have a team to help, then your project will be posted to encourage others but we will tell everyone the PROJECT IS FULL.

-If you don't have a team 'your Give a Day will be posted on the Give a Day website.
-You will then receive emails form those who want to sign up to help with your project.
+If you don't have a team your Give a Day will be posted on the Give a Day website.
+You will then receive emails from those who want to sign up to help with your project.
 Once you have gathered enough people, let us know and it will say on the website that your PROJECT IS FULL.
-We can contact you to get involved in helping make your project happen.